QuantwerkerM/QuantwerkerM/README.md

-- 👋 Hi, I’m @QuantwerkerM
+@QuantwerkerM

-- 👀 I’m interested in front-end projects based on Angular or React.
+I’m interested in front-end projects based on Angular or React.
-- 🌱 I have recently gained some experience in Typescript and Python.
-- 💞️ I’m looking to collaborate on international projects.
-- 📫 How to reach me ...

 <!---
 QuantwerkerM/QuantwerkerM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.